Trump Signals Willingness To Declare National Emergency

 Trump ally Lindsey Graham said that Trump will not sign any bill that prevents ICE from detaining illegal immigrants.

-As the Washington Examiner notes, although Donald Trump keeps signaling willingness to declare national emergency, such a manoeuvre would almost certainly invite a legal battle.
+As the Washington Examiner notes, although Donald Trump keeps signaling a willingness to declare a national emergency, such a maneuver would almost certainly invite a legal battle.
 Furthermore, according to the publication, even some Republicans are opposed to the idea since it would set a dangerous legal precedent.

 According to Vox, legal experts are divided about the issue.
 Some claim that the president will have no issues building a wall by invoking national emergency, while others disagree and argue that such a decision would be challenged and disapproved in both Congress and courts.